thepartly/reflectapi/docs/src/tutorial/README.md

 serde_json = "1.0"
 ```

-Ready?
 Let's start by [defining the types](./defining-types.md) for our Pet Store API!